7 Best Physician Mortgage Loan in Minnesota

 - Student debt can be excluded from total debt when applying for a mortgage

-- PITIA reserves required for 4-6 months depending on the mortgage amount
+- PITA reserves required for 4-6 months depending on the mortgage amount

 Bank of America does not offer as competitive a program as Huntington, but they are still a good option to consider, especially if you already bank with them.
 If you do not, you will need to open a closing, savings, or checking account with them.

-Additionally, if your position doesn’t start until after closing, they will need to verify that you have sufficient reserves to cover all debt obligations between the date of closing and employment.
+Additionally, suppose your position doesn’t start until after closing.
+In that case, they will need to verify that you have sufficient reserves to cover all debt obligations between the date of closing and employment.
 Finally, Bank of America doesn’t offer physician mortgage loans to research physicians.

 4. U.S. Bank